Tour of Britain: St. Andrews, Scotland

 The Clubhouse of the Royal and Ancient Golf Club.

 A form of the game of golf has been played on the links of St. Andrews since the 15th century.
 Links golf is also the oldest style of golf, and was developed in Scotland.
 The term “links” refers to the coastal sand dunes or open parkland.
 The word “links” means rising ground or ridge in Scots.
 In 1457, King James of Scotland banned the game of golf because he thought young men were playing too much golf and not enough time practicing their archery.
-This ban was lifted in 1502, by King James IV, who was a golfer.
+This ban was lifted in 1502 by King James IV, who was a golfer.
 In 1552, Archbishop John Hamilton gave the people of St. Andrews the right to play on the links.
 The links were maintained by the Town Council of St. Andrews.
-In 1797, the town, being near bankrupt, allowed rabbit farmers to use the golf course.
-The golfers and rabbit farmers battled for twenty years until 1821, when a farmer, and also a golfer named James Cheape bought the course and turned it over to a public trust for golf only.
+In 1797, the town, being near bankruptcy, allowed rabbit farmers to use the golf course.
+The golfers and rabbit farmers battled for twenty years until 1821, when a farmer and golfer named James Cheape purchased the course and transferred it to a public trust for golf use only.

 Swilcan Bridge